xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/create-data-binding-source.md

 #### Example

 The following code snippet binds a namespace containing two variables named `txtSource` and `sizeSource`.
-In this case, the name of each variable may be specified as the Path for a WPF property that requires a `String` or an `Int32`.
-For example, if `bindSource` were assigned to the DataContext property of a `TextBox`, its Text property could be bound to `txtSource` and its FontSize property to `sizeSource`.
+In this case, the name of each variable may be specified as the Path for a WPF property that requires a String or an Int32.
+For example, if bindSource were assigned to the DataContext property of a TextBox, its Text property could be bound to `txtSource` and its FontSize property to `sizeSource`.
 ```apl
       src←⎕NS''
       src.txtSource←'Hello World'